 - Make FastPass+, Dining & Ticket Reservations

-- Access maps, wait times, showtimes, park hours, and a lot more essential information via the app.
+- Access maps, wait times, showtimes, park hours, and much more essential information via the app.

 - Grab a spot in the virtual queue for Rise of the Resistance.

-Walt Disney World encourages all guests to have downloaded the latest version of My Disney Experience on their mobile device before entering parks during the reopening period.
-Also, they recommend having location services, and notifications enabled.
+Walt Disney World encourages all guests to have downloaded the latest version of My Disney Experience on their mobile device before entering parks.
+Also, they recommend having location services and notifications enabled.